freewillrv/movie-rental/README.md

 password should be hashed
     --> Hash with salt store that
     --> {Hash-Algo}<actual_hash_value>
-Add Unique key for userName
+Add Unique key for userName, email
 No index needed for password as we will use PBKDF2

 Private Key for Auth Service